- Is there a better way to do NPD communication? Posted in: 48,Challenges- Is there a better way to do NPD communication?

 and of clients that embrace the effort to move forward with methodologies where consumers don’t know what you are asking them and are not preprogrammed and biased to a certain way, which you see all the time in sorts of explicit research.

-• Given the increasing conversation on climate change, have you noticed any emerging consumer trends? by Cherie Leonard Posted in:
+- Given the increasing conversation on climate change, have you noticed any emerging consumer trends?
+Posted in: 02,Trends- What are the emerging sustainable trends?

 https://embed-ssl.wistia.com/deliveries/a4b470d732155aace1af78b69bab808a.mp4